danb35/freenas-iocage-caddy/README.md

 ## Support and Discussion

-:pushpin: *To avoid blurrig the lines. it might be an idea to make it clear that support is limited to getting the script working and for showcasing working code blocks that may be of interest to other community members.
-For help developing Caddyfile code blocks, Caddy users should refer to the [Caddy forum](https://caddy.community/) for expert advice.*
+:pushpin: *To avoid blurring the lines. it might be an idea to make it clear that support is limited to getting the script working.
+For help developing and debugging Caddyfile code blocks, Caddy users should refer to the [Caddy forum](https://caddy.community/) for expert advice.
+The discussion area could also be used for showcasing working code blocks (with a link to a Caddy forum thread for reference where appropriate).
+This will be of value to other FreeNAS community members*